openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 ```

 Additionally, if a model has more than one input or needs both input and output layouts specified,
-each layout needs to be given a name.
+you need to provide the name of each input or output to which you apply the layout.

 For example, for ONNX\* `Yolo v3 Tiny` model that has first input `input_1` in `NCHW` layout and second input `image_shape`
 with 2 dimensions: batch and size of the image which can be expressed as `N?` layout: